Getting Started With Spring Cleaning

-- Organize It: As you put everything back, hang the clothes up with the hangers on backwards, like I talked about above.
+- Organize It: As you put everything back, hang the clothes up with the hangers backward, as I talked about above.
 It will make the process easier next year.
 Group like items together, and put everything back in an organized manner that you feel will be easy to keep up with.
-Special occasion items, like suits and gowns, should be covered with dry cleaning bags to keep them clean and dust free.
+Special occasion items, like suits and gowns, should be covered with dry cleaning bags to keep them clean and dust-free.

 Other areas of your home are often forgotten about when it comes to Spring Cleaning.
 Those areas include your garage, porch, the outside of your house, and your yard.
 These are all important.

 The garage is often a dumping ground, full of seasonal decorations, yard equipment, and other things.
 Our garage is a giant mess.
 It's almost too daunting a task to tackle alone.
 I suggest enlisting some help for this one, especially if there is some heavy lifting involved.

 Go through the garage, as you would any area, and make piles (like you did with the rest of the house).
 Discard broken items and empty boxes.
 Donate those items you no longer need or hold a garage sale.

 Pull everything out of your garage, and give it a thorough cleaning.
 Sweep away the cobwebs, sweep the floor, and reorganize everything before you put it back.
 No need to scrub it; after all, it's a garage.

 If your washer and dryer happen to be in the garage, give them a wipe down, check plumbing lines, hoses, and that sort of thing.
 Wash your lint trap in some dish soap to clear away the residue left by the dryer sheets.
 Quick and easy—the garage is done.